Fed's Lacker says faster inflation merits further rate hikes

-WILMINGTON, NC (Reuters) - Recent signs that U.S. inflation is accelerating give the Federal Reserve a good reason to raise interest rates, Richmond Fed President Jeffrey Lacker said on Tuesday.
+WILMINGTON, NC, April 12 (Reuters) - Recent signs that U.S. inflation is accelerating give the Federal Reserve a good reason to raise interest rates, Richmond Fed President Jeffrey Lacker said on Tuesday.

 Consumer prices outside food and energy have risen more quickly in recent months, gaining 1.7 percent in the 12 months through February, which was already higher than the median forecast for 2016 given by Fed policymakers last month.